 As millennials salaries rise as they progress in their careers, a feeling of financial stability doesn’t always follow.
 For many lifestyle creep can cause them to still be living paycheck to paycheck despite even doubling their salary.
-Brian Madgett, head of consumer education at New York Life, discussed the problems of lifestyle creep in a recent Millenial Money column in the Associated Press.
+Brian Madgett, head of consumer education at New York Life, discussed the problems of lifestyle creep in a recent Millennial Money column in the Associated Press.

 “People who see their income increase, a lot of times they’re just not that much better off…Because as your income changes, you give yourself permission to spend more money.” - Brian Madgett